matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # Selected Publications

 **Henry, M.**, E. Bednarz, and J. Haywood : How Does the Latitude of Stratospheric Aerosol Injection Affect the Climate in UKESM1?
-[10-min presentation](https://youtu.be/_wlVsE3XQLE) and [Accepted pre-print](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1565/).
+[Paper](https://acp.copernicus.org/articles/24/13253/2024/) and [10-min presentation](https://youtu.be/_wlVsE3XQLE).

 Jordan, G. and **M. Henry** : IMO2020 Regulations Accelerate Global Warming by up to 3 Years in UKESM1.
 [Paper](http://dx.doi.org/10.1029/2024EF005011)